sewardlee337/finreportr/paper/paper.md

 # Summary

-'finreportr' is a R package that contributes to empirical finance research by automating the download of data relating to the health and transactions of publicly-listed companies, thus simplifying the workflow of financial analysts.
+'finreportr' is an R package (R Core Team 2016) that contributes to empirical finance research by automating the download of data relating to the health and transactions of publicly-listed companies, thus simplifying the workflow of financial analysts.
 It downloads and processes XBRL documents containing financial data from the U.S. Securities and Exchange Commission's EDGAR database.
 Using a suite of simple functions, data from the Statement of Operations, Balance Sheet, and Statement of Cash Flow of Form 10-Ks may be downloaded, processed, and returned to the user in R dataframes.

 The design of functions included in 'finreportr' is inspired by the quantitative finance package 'quantmod' (Ryan, Ulrich, and Thielsen 2016).
-XBRL-processing capabilities of 'finreportr' is mainly powered by the package 'XBRL' (Bertolusso and Kimmel 2016) under the hood.
+XBRL-processing capabilities of 'finreportr' are mainly powered by the package 'XBRL' (Bertolusso and Kimmel 2016) under the hood.

 # References

-Bertolusso, Roberto and Marek Kimmel.
-2016. *XBRL: Extraction of Business Financial Information from 'XBRL' Documents.* https://CRAN.R-project.org/package=XBRL.

-Ryan, Jeffrey A., Joshua M. Ulrich, and Wouter Thielen.
-2016. *quantmod: Quantitative Financial Modelling Framework.* https://CRAN.R-project.org/package=quantmod.